n8n-io/bash-dash/README.md

 - weather berlin
 ```

-Bash-Dash comes with a pre-specified test command.
+bash-dash comes with a pre-specified test command.
 You can try it out by running:

 ```bash
 - test